 Supporting Europe’s energy future: EU Sustainable Energy Week

 Solar power will play an integral role in the redesign of Europe’s energy system.
-Forecasters agree that wind and sun will provide the majority of Europe’s electricity by 2050.
+Forecasters agree that the sun and other renewable energy sources will provide the majority of Europe’s electricity by 2050.
 Reaching these long-term goals requires partnerships between national and regional governments, the private sector and local communities.

 This summer solar power offset €29 billion in gas imports for Europeans.
 There are even more opportunities for solar to save money, slash carbon and seed new employment opportunities in the EU and beyond.